Address: 3845 Highway 75

 St. Gabriel, LA 70776

-Offers undergraduate and graduate students programs in sugar engineering in conjunction with other engineering degrees.
+Offers undergraduate and graduate programs in sugar engineering in conjunction with other engineering degrees.

-Conducts research to improve sugar manufacturing towards a diversified sugar-processing industry using low-environmental impact technologies.
+Conducts research to improve sugar manufacturing towards a diversified sugar-processing industry.

 Conducts training sessions with factory managers and their staff on knowledge for reducing sugar losses in processing.
 Facilitates boiler operation compliance and conducts molasses and other special sample analyses.